mdconaway/fastapi-cruddy-framework/README.md

 {
-    "id": id, # The database id whos relationship are about to be altered (of your defined PK type) "relation": relation, # The relationship that is about to change (string) "relations": relations # An array of foreign ids that will now define this relationship (Framework will attempt to discard old relations)
+    "id": id, # The database id whos relationship are about to be altered (of your defined PK type) "relation": relation, # The relationship that is about to change (string) "relations": relations # An array of foreign ids, or record dictionaries that will now define this relationship (Framework will attempt to discard old relations)
 }
 ```